juhasev/sample-ninja-help/redemptions.md

 ## REDEMPTIONS

+### FILTERING OPTIONS
+Use the search field to find any panelist usingn firstname, lastname or email.
+If you would like to view redemption request for any given Sub Panel(s) you may do so by clicking the filter icon.

+> Use the **REMENER FILTER** to set this as your default filter.

 ### APPROVALS

 This table displays redemption requests from panelists to redeem their points for rewards.
 Select one or more redemption requests and either choose to **APPROVE SELECTED** or **REJECT SELECTED**.
 When a reward request is approved Sample Ninja will execute the redemption with vendor in the next fifteen minutes.